 In this study, we focus on a snowfall event that took place during the ICE GENESIS campaign (Billault-Roux et al., 2023b) in the Swiss Jura, on 27 January 2021, during the passage of a warm front.
 A seeder-feeder configuration was observed, whereby ice particles sedimented through a SLW-containing cloud layer.
 Doppler spectra with persistent multi-modalities extending over several kilometers were recorded, pointing to the occurrence of complex microphysical processes.
 This is further supported by in-situ aircraft observations of ice and snow particles.
-An in-depth analysis of the signatures in the multi-sensor data and of atmospheric profiles obtained with high-resolution numerical modeling suggests that SIP was possibly taking place through different mechanisms.
+An in-depth analysis of the signatures in the multi-sensor data and of atmospheric profiles obtained with high-resolution numerical modeling suggests that SIP was possibly taking place through some signatures can be identified that reasonably suggest such processes (Lauber et al., 2021; Luke et al., 2021; Li et al., 2021).

+different mechanisms.
 The data and instrumentation are presented in Sect.
 2, and the methods used for the analysis of the multi-modal spectra are detailed in Sect.
 3. An overview of the event is provided in Sect.
 4 with the synoptic context and an outline of the main observations.
-We then discuss the spatial and temporal homogeneity of the precipitating system and focus (Sect.
+We then focus (Sect.
 5) on three time frames where different signatures are observed, for which we propose interpretations.